 Radon testing can reveal the presence of this harmful gas, which may be costly to eradicate or seal off the source.
 The same can be said for the importance of homes with well water, oil tanks and septic tank systems.

 Helping a homeowner understand the potential costs of these problems gives the potential buyer more control before the negotiation stage of buying the home.
-The challenges may or may not be so costly to the homeowner that it dissuades them from buying the home all together.
+The challenges may or may not be so costly to the homeowner that it dissuades them from buying the home altogether.
 Once they are armed with the information and have gotten some professional advice from reputable professionals that specialize in repair or remediation of the home’s challenges, the buyer can be armed with greater negotiating leverage.
 This information can provide the potential for negotiating price reductions or be the basis for terms on how the seller will pay and perform the repairs before closing.

 A skilled and certified home inspector also plays a crucial role for buyers that are having a home built.
 Helping the homeowner understand that municipal home inspections are checking for building code compliance only is a crucial aspect for people building a home.
 There are far more problems that can happen during the home building process that can be overlooked by the builder and the municipal inspector.
 While these are often defects, they can lead to bigger problems down the road if not detected before the walls are sealed up.

 By bringing in a home inspector during the construction process these challenges can be identified and repaired by the builder who is in the best position to deal with the construction trades.
 Since the homebuyer is likely to sell it one day, this inspection heads off any problems that are rooted in the construction phase at a time when the builder and the trades can be held responsible.